open-holloway-makers/dehiscent-rpg/README.md

 # dehiscent-rpg

-An open dark fantasy rpg and world building experiment.
+An open source dark-fantasy rpg and world-building experiment.

 ### Running ###